by Gary. M. Anstey, chief researcher of the Anstey story project.

-Norman George Anstey, a member of the Chew Magna Ansteys, was born in 1897 in Keynsham to parents George Anstey and Henrietta Florence Stokes.
-He was brother to fellow Anstey Hero Lionel John Anstey, brought up in Beeston and Mapperley Park, Nottinghamshire.
-In the 1911 Census, Norman was living with his family at Sefton Drive, Nottingham.
+DY 82.
+Norman George Anstey: He was born in 1897 in Keynsham to parents George Anstey (DY 52) and Henrietta Florence Stokes.
+He was brought up in Beeston and Mapperley Park, Nottinghamshire.
+In the 1911 Census, he was living with his family at Sefton Drive, Nottingham.

-Right at the outbreak of World War One, on 14 September 1914, Norman signed up for active service in Nottingham as a Private (Service Number 2534 & later 265538) with the 7th Reserve Battalion Sherwood Foresters (Nottinghamshire And Derbyshire Regiment) – presumably he was already with the Territorial Army.
-In his Attestation Form he stated that he previously been a Corporal in the OTC (Officer Training Corps) in Solihull and was living at 3 Sefton Drive, Mapperley Park, Nottingham with his parents.
+Right at the outbreak of World War One, on 14 September 1914, he volunteered for active service abroad with the 7th Reserve Battalion Sherwood Foresters (Nottinghamshire And Derbyshire Regiment) as a Private (Service Number 2534 & later 265538).
+On his Attestation Form he stated that he previously been a Corporal in the OTC (Officer Training Corps, part of the Territorial Force) in Solihull and was living at 3 Sefton Drive, Mapperley Park, Nottingham with his parents.

-Norman was appointed Acting Sergeant later in September 1914 but demoted to Acting Corporal in August 1915 for “neglect of duty” and then reverted to Private in December 1915.
-In January 1916, whilst “on duty on ordinary military service“, Norman was kicked in the abdomen by a horse, necessitating surgery at Birmingham General Hospital at the end of January 1916 for a ventral hernia.
+He was appointed Acting Sergeant later in September 1914 but demoted to Acting Corporal in August 1915 for “neglect of duty” and then reverted to Private in December 1915.
+In January 1916, whilst “on duty on ordinary military service“, he was kicked in the abdomen by a horse, necessitating surgery at Birmingham General Hospital at the end of January 1916 for a ventral hernia.

 Norman’s name formed part of the Roll of Honour read out by the Durham Light Infantry Association at their Cathedral Service in August 2013.

 Anybody who would like to add anything to this biography, please contact us at email@example.com.